-"The heavens will praise your wonders, oh Lord, your faithfulness also in the assembly of the Holy ones.
-For who in the skies is comparable to the Lord?
-Who among the sons of the mighty is like the Lord, a God greatly feared in the counsel of the holy ones and awesome above all those who are around Him.
-Oh Lord, God of hosts, who is like you?
-Oh mighty Lord, your faithfulness also surrounds you."
-He goes on to talk about these great prophecies and the qualities of God and His exaltation and His glory and His strength and all of that.

-He comes down to verse 20 and it says, "I found David, my servant.
-With my holy oil, I have anointed him.
-With whom my hand will establish, my arm also will strengthen him.
-The enemy will not deceive him nor the son of wickedness afflict him."
-We know that Christ in the wilderness was not touched by the wicked one coming and testing him and trying him.
+The heavens will praise Your wonders, O LORD; Your faithfulness also in the assembly of the holy ones.
+For who in the skies is comparable to the LORD?
+Who among the sons of the mighty is like the LORD, A God greatly feared in the council of the holy ones, And awesome above all those who are around Him?
+O LORD God of hosts, who is like You, O mighty LORD?
+Your faithfulness also surrounds You.
+(Psalm 89:5-8) And he goes on to talk about these great prophecies and the qualities of God and His exaltation and His glory and His strength and all of that.
+He comes down to verse 20 and it says, "I have found David My servant; With My holy oil I have anointed him, With whom My hand will be established; My arm also will strengthen him.
+The enemy will not deceive him, Nor the son of wickedness afflict him."
+(Psalm 89:20-22) And we know that Christ in the wilderness was not touched by the wicked one coming and testing Him and trying Him.
+It says, "Nor the son of wickedness afflict him.

-It says, "Nor the son of wickedness afflict him, but I shall crush his adversaries before him and strike those who hate him.
-My faithfulness and my loving kindness will be with him.
-In my name, his horn will be exalted.
-I shall also set his hand on the sea and his right-hand on the rivers.
-He will cry to me.
-You are my Father, my God, and the rock of my salvation.
-I also shall make him my first born, the highest of the kings of the earth.
-My loving kindness I will keep for him for forever, and my covenant shall be confirmed to him.
-So I will establish his descendants forever and his throne as the days of heaven."

-In other words, his earthly throne will be as eternal as the throne of heaven.
-"If his sons forsake my law and do not walk in my judgments, if they violate my statutes and do not keep my commandments, then I will punish their transgressions with the rod and their iniquity with stripes."
-We've seen that Israel have suffered any time that they have transgressed.
-But it says in 33, "I will not break off my loving kindness from him nor deal falsely in my faithfulness.
+But I shall crush his adversaries before him, And strike those who hate him.

+My faithfulness and My lovingkindness will be with him, And in My name his horn will be exalted.

+I shall also set his hand on the sea And his right hand on the rivers.

+He will cry to Me, 'You are my Father,

+My God, and the rock of my salvation.'

+I also shall make him My firstborn,

+The highest of the kings of the earth.

+My lovingkindness I will keep for him forever, And My covenant shall be confirmed to him.

+So I will establish his descendants forever And his throne as the days of heaven."
+(Psalm 89:22-29) In other words, His earthly throne will be as eternal as the throne of heaven.

+"If his sons forsake My law

+And do not walk in My judgments,

+If they violate My statutes

+And do not keep My commandments,

+Then I will punish their transgression with the rod

+And their iniquity with stripes."
+(Psalm 89:30-32)

+And we've seen that; Israel has suffered any time that they have transgressed.

+"But I will not break off My lovingkindness from him, Nor deal falsely in My faithfulness.

 My covenant I will not violate."
-This flies in the face of all anti-Semitism and the feeling of replacement theology.
+(Psalm 89:33-34) This flies in the face of all anti-Semitism and the feeling of replacement theology.
 It says, "My covenant I'll never violate.
-I will never violate, nor will I alter the utterance of my lips."
+I will never violate, nor will I alter the utterance of My lips."
 The promise of God to David, the promise of God to Israel is a permanent promise which can never be removed.
-It includes this messianic vision of one after the lineage of David who sits upon a throne, and that throne is eternal in its rule and reign over the earth.
-Verse 35, "Once I have sworn by my holiness, I will not lie to David.
-His descendants shall endure forever and his throne as the son before me."
+And it includes this messianic vision of One after the lineage of David who sits upon a throne, and that throne is eternal in its rule and reign over the earth.
+Verse 35, "Once I have sworn by My holiness; I will not lie to David.